mikaelho/pythonista-composite/README.md

 # To do

-Editable views like TextField do not work right.

 Should include the vibrancy effect as well.

 Other composable examples are highly welcome, as issues or pull requests.